dyno-might/dyno-might.github.io/_posts/2023-05-08-procrastination.md

 This brings up a deeper question that gets strangely little attention.
 Namely, why does Jim exist at all?
 Why don't we have infinite willpower?
 There are lots of studies that suggest that people with more willpower have better life outcomes.
 [The causality of these observational studies is debatable](/control/), since you can't *assign* someone a level of willpower and watch what happens.
 But let's just suppose willpower is good.
 Then why didn't evolution give us more of it?

-There are a few possibilities:

 1. Maybe lack of willpower is just a "flaw" that for some reason evolution can't eliminate.

 2. Maybe lack of willpower has become a flaw *now* because we live in late modernity and spend our time staring at tiny numbers instead of hunting and winning glory with our tribal bands.

 3. Maybe life is too complicated to manage with conscious thought.
 You don't control your heart rate.
 You don't orchestrate your visual system—you just "see".
-Maybe juggling all your priorities like relationships, food, sex, sleep, etc. is also just too hard to be left to consciousness.
+Maybe juggling all your priorities like relationships, food, work, sex, sleep, etc. is also just too hard to be left to consciousness.

 4. Maybe evolution knows that "you" (your conscious self) have different priorities than it does.
 An obvious example would be when you have the urge to have unprotected sex that might lead to an unwanted pregnancy.
 "You" think that's bad because a baby would interfere with your brunch plans.
 But Jim says "yes babies good!" and puts massive subsidies on "have unprotected sex".